 In keeping with the classroom lessons, this course includes advice and support from us throughout the duration of the course and beyond in many cases.
 We still have ex-students calling for advice many months after attending a series of lessons.
 We are more than happy to help wherever possible.

-All the modules are supplied on disc to your home address or emailed directly to you giving you the choice of viewing each lesson on your computer or printing it out as hard copy.
 Each module comes complete with a set of projects for you to complete which you would then return to us for assessment – by email or by post.
 We find this is a really useful part of the course because photography is a practical subject.
 By working your way through the projects, you will find that it cements the information gained from the lessons.
 Our constructive critique of each of your images will help you to improve in leaps and bounds!

 The cost of this distance learning, landscape photography course is £450.00 which includes all course material and email and/or telephone support.
 Whilst you are taking this course, you are welcome to a £10.00 discount on any of our location photography courses.
 Many of our students take full advantage of this!